-Kerri Jacklets is in her eighth season as head coach of the Providence College softball program.
-In seven seasons, Jacklets has led Providence to four berths in the BIG EAST Tournament.
+On January 20, 2006 Kerri Jacklets was named head coach of the Providence College softball program.
+Jacklets enters her ninth season as head coach of the program.
+In eight seasons, Jacklets has led Providence to five berths in the BIG EAST Tournament.

-In her seven years at Providence, Jacklets has produced 11 All-BIG EAST selections, one All-BIG EAST Tournament Team player, three All-Northeast Team selections and one NFCA All-Region Team player.
+In her eight years at Providence, Jacklets has produced 12 All-BIG EAST selections, one All-BIG EAST Tournament Team player, three All-Northeast Team selections, one College Sports Madness BIG EAST Rookie of the Year and one NFCA All-Region Team player.

-Last season, the Friars recorded 17 victories, including seven BIG EAST Conference wins.
+In 2012 the Friars recorded 17 victories, including seven conference wins.
 Jessie Bryant was awarded the Mark Mandell and Yvette Boisclair Student-Athlete Scholarship and Jen Abrams was named a BIG EAST Institutional Scholar Athlete of the Year.
 Kristie Dederick and Jesse Bryant made the BIG EAST Softball Weekly Honor Roll during the weeks of April 2, and March 5, respectively.

 During the 2011 season, the Friars earned a berth to the BIG EAST Championship quarterfinals where they were edged by Notre Dame.
 Justine Stratton was named to the All-Tournament Team and Jen Abrams earned Capital One Academic All-District honors.
 In addition, the Friars set single-season school records with 58 home runs and 140 walks.